Faculty

 Robert Abrams, MD

-Robert Abrams, MD, is a graduate of Mount Sinai School of Medicine in New York and completed residency training in psychiatry at New York-Presbyterian Hospital.
-He is currently Professor of Psychiatry at Weill Cornell Medical College and attending psychiatrist in the Division of Geriatrics and Palliative Medicine, with an outpatient and consulting practice in geriatric psychiatry at the Center on Aging.
+Robert Abrams, M.D., retired in November 2023 after serving as a Professor of Psychiatry at Weill Cornell Medical College and Attending Psychiatrist in the Division of Geriatrics and Palliative Medicine, with an outpatient and consulting practice in Geriatric Psychiatry at the Center on Aging.
 He has published numerous research and review articles on depression and aging, personality disorders, suicide, elder abuse and the humanities.
+Dr. Abrams remains a courtesy faculty member and dear friend of the division.

 View Profile